Candlesticker

 3. The next day is another black candlestick, which opens in the range of the previous day’s body and closes below the previous day’s close.

-4. The final day is a short black candlestick, a spinning top or a Doji that gaps down below the second day.
+4. The final day features a short black candlestick, a spinning top or a Doji that gaps down below the second day’s close.

 Pattern Requirements and Flexibility

-The first two black candlesticks appearing in the Bullish Deliberation Block should not be short.
-The second day should open at or higher than the close of the first day, while the close of the second day should be at or below the close of the first day.
-The gapping down third candlestick can be a short black candlestick or a Doji.
+The first two black candlesticks in the Bullish Deliberation Block should not be short.
+The second day should open at or above the first day’s close, while the second day’s close should be at or below the first day’s close.
+The third candlestick, which gaps down, can be a short black candlestick or a Doji.

 Trader’s Behavior

-The two consecutive black candlesticks secure the downtrend, and the bears are content with the situation.
-The secure downtrend attracts more bears, and the third day opens below the close of the preceding day.
-The third day is also a black day, convincing the bears about the continuation of the downtrend.
-A closer look, however, reveals signs of weakness.
-The range of each body is getting smaller day-by-day and the third day gaps below making a star, which shows indecision.
+The two consecutive black candlesticks confirm the downtrend, and the bears are content.
+The secure downtrend attracts more bears, leading to the third day’s open below the preceding day’s close.
+The third day is also a black candlestick, reinforcing the bearish sentiment.
+However, closer examination reveals signs of weakness.
+The range of each candlestick body is progressively narrowing, and the third day gaps down, forming a star that indicates indecision.

-The confirmation level is defined as the midpoint between the last close and the body bottom of the second day.
-Prices should cross above this level for confirmation.
+The confirmation level is determined as the midpoint between the last close and the bottom of the second day’s body.
+Prices need to rise above this level for confirmation.

-The stop loss level is defined as the lower of the last two lows.
-Following the BUY, if prices go down instead of going up, and close or make two consecutive daily lows below the stop loss level, while no bearish pattern is detected, then the stop loss is triggered.
+The stop-loss level is set at the lower of the last two lows.
+After a BUY signal, the stop-loss is triggered if prices decline instead of rising and either close below the stop-loss level or record two consecutive daily lows below it, without any bearish pattern being detected.